Pepsico, Inc. (PEP). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Memberships and Peers: PEP is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
-The company's peer group includes: The Coca-Cola Company (KO) with a 3.0% yield, Dr Pepper Snapple Group, Inc. (DPS) with a 2.9% yield and Fomento Econ (FMX) with a 3.1% yield.
+Peers: The company's peer group includes: The Coca-Cola Company (KO) with a 3.2% yield, Dr Pepper Snapple Group, Inc. (DPS) with a 2.4% yield and Fomento Econ (FMX) with a 1.6% yield.

-Conclusion: PEP earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks PEP as a 3-Star Hold stock.
+Conclusion: PEP earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
+This quantitatively ranks PEP as a 4-Star Strong stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.6%.
-This dividend growth rate is lower than the 6.9% used in this analysis, thus providing a margin of safety.
-PEP has a risk rating of 1.25 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.1%.
+This dividend growth rate is lower than the 7.5% used in this analysis, thus providing a margin of safety.
+PEP has a risk rating of 1.25 which classifies it as a Low risk stock.

 PEP enjoys relatively stable end markets, predictable cash flows and strong global market positions.
-Long-term the company will have to focus on international markets for growth, with Frito-Lay's North America division driving profit growth in this region.
 The company's diverse portfolio can mitigate the impact of poor conditions in any one of its markets.
 PEP's direct store delivery system allows it to leverage its impressive portfolio of brands.
 Its focus on health and wellness should continue to drive sales.

-Since I last reviewed PEP, debt as a percent of total capital is up slightly to 58%, and free cash flow payout is up significantly to 62% from 48%.
-PEP's latest dividend increase brought the stock's valuation in line with its market price, with a calculated fair value of $86.15.
+Since I last reviewed PEP in January 2015, debt as a percent of total capital is up to 66% from 58%, and free cash flow payout is down to 53% from 56%.
+PEP is currently trading at a discount to its calculated fair value of $105.38.
 I will monitor the stock closely and add to my position as opportunities and my allocation allows.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in PEP (1.7% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I was long in PEP (2.0% of my Dividend Growth Portfolio), and long KO.
 See a list of all my dividend growth holdings here.

 - More Stock Analysis